travefymcarino/Github-Project-Column-Total-Chrome-Extension/README.md

+A very simple chrome extension that sums up float values in a column labeled "Estimate (hours)" in GitHub's new project beta UI.
+It alerts the total to the user via javascript.

 ## Caveat

 Only works with issues that are visible on the page.
 Pages outside of the current scroll window are not counted as they are removed from the DOM.